andrelcmoreira/elf98/doc/equipa_format.md

 2. The equipa format

-The equipa is a binary file and as you can guess, it contains all the team data (which will be discussed in the following sub topics), stored as sequential chunks of information across the file.
+The equipa is a binary file and as you can guess, it contains all the team data (which will be discussed in the following sub topics), that are stored as sequential chunks of information across the file.
 It has the following format:

  0               1               2               3
  0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7